karnagetm/Europe-Data-Final-Year-Project/README.md

 - Select an HTML file to explore the associated dataset.
 - Utilize Tableau's interactive elements for personalized insights.

+## Report
+- report is analysis of the project

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.